-Other than the exceptions stated above or as otherwise provided by applicable law, the possession or control of any firearm, deadly weapon, explosive device, fireworks, nunchakus, metal knuckles, billy clubs or any other deadly weapon or prohibited knife, while on MD Anderson property, is prohibited except organizations registered with the institution, and laboratory and other rotations or clinical assignments, whether on or off institutional property.

-as required in the lawful course of business or as authorized by the Chief of UT Police.
+Other than the exceptions stated above or as otherwise provided by applicable law, the possession or control of any firearm, deadly weapon, explosive device, fireworks, nunchakus, metal knuckles, billy clubs or any other deadly weapon or prohibited knife, while on MD Anderson property, is prohibited except as required in the lawful course of business or as authorized by the Chief of UT Police.
 As of Sept.
 1, 2017, state law prohibits "location restricted knives."
 Contact UT Police at 713-792-2890 or law enforcement at 911 to report potential violations of these laws on MD Anderson property or facilities.
-For more, see MD Anderson Institutional Policy ADM1254, Policy on Concealed Handgun Carriage on MD Anderson's Campus (best viewed in Chrome).
+For more, see MD Anderson Institutional Policy ADM1254, Policy on Concealed Handgun Carriage on MD Anderson's Campus.